dotCMS/plugin-com.dotcms.dotsaml/README.md

 The plugin will add the user in dotcms if the user doesn't exist and for every user logging from SAML the ROLEs will be reassigned if the roles are sent by the SAML response message.
-In addition, a system role will be assigned to the user (*SAML User* role), as well as any other role defined in the configuration (for further information, refer to *saml_user_role* usage in the [Configuration](#configuration) section)
+In addition, a system role will be assigned to the user (*SAML User* role), as well as any other role defined in the configuration (for further information, refer to *role.extra* usage in the [Configuration](#configuration) section)

 The SAML Response should always send the user email, firstname and lastname.
 The roles are optional.